christophercylai/git/README.md

 $ git clone https://github.com/christophercylai/git.git
 ```
 * The latest commit to the main branch is the HEAD of the main branch
-* The main branch is also called the HEAD-branch, which is a different concept than HEAD of a branch
+* The main branch is also called the HEAD-branch (i.e. `origin/HEAD`), which is a different concept than HEAD of a branch
 * `origin` represents the remote repository
 ```
 $ git branch